I have a temporary ex parte protection from abuse order against the abuser. Can the abuser have a gun?

 A temporary ex parte protection from abuse order issued without notice to the abuser would not satisfy this requirement.

-I have a final PFA order against the abuser.
+I have a final protection from abuse order against the abuser.
 Can s/he keep a gun or buy a new gun?

-Kansas state law says that it is illegal for someone who has a current protection order against him/her (“respondent”) to have a firearm if the protection order meets the following three conditions:
+Kansas state law says that it is illegal for someone who has a current protection order against him/her (a “respondent”) to have a firearm if the protection order meets the following three conditions:

 - It was issued after a hearing and the respondent received notice of the hearing beforehand and had the opportunity to participate in the hearing;

-Is there anything I can do to make it more likely that the abuser's gun is taken away when I get a PFA order?
+Is there anything I can do to make it more likely that the abuser's gun is taken away when I get a restraining order?

-While it does not need to be written on your protection from abuse order that the abuser cannot buy or have a gun in order for the federal law to be enforced, it may make it easier if it is written.
+While it does not need to be written on your restraining order that the abuser cannot buy or have a gun in order for the law to be enforced, it may make it easier if it is written.
 There are a couple steps you can take to try to help make this clear:

-- If the abuser has a gun, be sure to make a request on your petition for a PFA order that his/her gun(s) be taken away and held while your PFA is in effect.
+- If the abuser has a gun, be sure to make a request on your petition for a restraining order that his/her gun(s) be taken away and held while your restraining is in effect.
 You may also want to write how many guns the abuser has and if s/he has ever threatened you with a gun(s).